Paul Boyce, MD, MPH

 Paul Boyce, MD, MPH, is a native of the island of Trinidad & Tobago, his journey to becoming a doctor began when he entered the Honors Program at University of Michigan, Ann Arbor.
 His main clinical interest is pulmonary hypertension, sarcoidosis, and exercise physiology, in addition to asthma, occupational lung diseases, bronchiectasis and smoking cessation.
 Dr. Boyce is the Medical Director of the only certified Pulmonary Hypertension Program in the state of Georgia.

-Dr. Boyce works with each patient to develop an individualized and comprehensive plan of care, understanding that even patients with the same diagnosis have unique circumstances to their heath and family.
+Dr. Boyce works with each patient to develop an individualized and comprehensive plan of care, understanding that even patients with the same diagnosis have unique circumstances to their health and family.
 His ultimate desire is to make sure patients reach their health goals—returning to the activities that bring them joy and happiness.
 As an immigrant to the United States, Dr. Boyce enjoys being able to provide care to patients that come from a variety of backgrounds and cultures.

 He is a passionate squash player and soccer fan.
 Dr. Boyce is very passionate about volunteering with international outreach programs.